washifu/lanyon/2016-02-07-Install_PCL_FULL.md

 title: Install PCL on wasif in Echidna FULL
 ---

-## Full Instructions to Install PCL (Copied from Leo's Wiki Post)
+## Full Instructions to Install PCL (Copy/Pasted from Leo's Wiki Post)

-h1.
-Configuration Instruction under Ubuntu 14.04 LTS
+# Configuration Instruction under Ubuntu 14.04 LTS

-If there's any problem please email to Leo(sevin136492469@gmail.com). :-P

 <pre>
 Because of the high demands of PCL library dependence， it will be better to compile the PCL source code.